 However, it has been said that Shannon burnt a lot of bridges with local Miami high school coaches.
 He was known for offering players based on their star-rating rather than physically watching players perform during games.
 If Shannon somehow gets the job with Florida State, would he be able to recruit South Florida despite those broken relationships?
 It would be interesting to watch nonetheless.

-Shannon has spent that last year at TCU where he serves as the linebackers’ coach.
+Shannon has spent that last year at Arkansas where he serves as the linebackers’ coach.